-Standing over Griswold’s massacred body was the corpse, the thing the prisoner had dragged to Border Crossing.
+Standing over Griswold’s massacred body was the corpse, the thing the prisoner had dragged to the watchtower.
 On a length of leather, dangling from its neck, was a piece of chalk.

-“It’s too late,” the prisoner said.
+“It’s too late,” the man in cell number six said.
 “There’s nothing you can do now.”

-Steph screamed in frustration and fired her weapon.
-The shot buried itself in the stone just beside the prisoner’s head.
+This is still a test.
+You still have time.
+It’s not too late.
+But you do need to hurry.
+Steph let loose a frustrated scream and fired her weapon.
+The shot buried itself in the stone just beside the man’s head.
 A warning shot.
+Control.

 “It’s the eye,” he said, quietly.
 “Once you see it, you’re marked.”